 To summarize, much of the "problem" of the religious status of Confucianism centers on the terminology we use in reference to religion and religions.
 It is not difficult to agree on a "definition" of religion that is capable of illuminating certain aspects of the Confucian tradition in a "religious" light.
 The problem seems rather to arise when we try to call Confucianism "a religion."
-The reason for this problem is that "a religion" implies an institutional entity, analogous to a church, and Confucianism is in fact a "diffused religion" whose social base lies in the "secular" realm, in the social institutions of family and the academy.
+The reason for this problem is that the term "a religion" implies an institutional entity, analogous to a church, while Confucianism is in fact a "diffused religion" whose social base lies in the "secular" realm, in the social institutions of family and the academy.
 Furthermore, Confucianism is non-theistic.
-Buddhism is also non-theistic, but it is institutional.
+Buddhism is also basically non-theistic, but it is institutional.
 So the two most common connotations of "religion" - belief in God or gods and an institutional base - are missing from Confucianism.
 This, I believe, is why so many people in both the West and East Asia resist calling Confucianism "a religion."
-So, just as we do not refer to Chinese popular religion as "a religion" because it lacks an organized, institutional base, so too we should recognize that the question "Is Confucianism a religion?" is wrongly put.
-The better question is, as Tu Weiming suggested, "Is Confucianism a religious tradition?"
-Although it is important to note that Confucianism has not always and everywhere been practiced as a religious tradition, as a general statement the question can be answered affirmatively without raising any serious problems.
+So, just as we do not refer to Chinese

-&lt;sup>24 Ibid.: 232; quoting Wing-tsit Chan, Religious Trends in Modern China (1953; rpt.
-NY: Octagon, 1978): 16.
+&lt;sup>26 Ibid., 232; quoting Wing-tsit Chan, Religious Trends in Modern China (1953; rpt.
+NY: Octagon, 1978), 16.
 It should be noted that this was written in 1953; in recent years there has begun to be considerable discussion in Chinese intellectual circles concerning the religious status of Confucianism.
 See Anna Xiao Dong Sun, "The Fate of Confucianism as a Religion in Socialist China: Controversies and Paradoxes," in Fenggang Yang and Joseph B. Tawney, eds., State, Market and Religions in Chinese Societies (Leiden: E.J.
 Brill, 2005).